 The Chicago Symphony Orchestra recently launched its African American Network.
-The network’s mission is to “to engage Chicago’s culturally rich African American community through the sharing and exchanging of unforgettable musical experiences while building relationships for generations to come.”
+The network’s mission is “to engage Chicago’s culturally rich African American community through the sharing and exchanging of unforgettable musical experiences while building relationships for generations to come.”
 Surprisingly, though, CSO music director Riccardo Muti was inspired to create the network because of a concert he conducted in Philadelphia many years ago.

 A black and white difference

 Before she was named the network’s coordinator, Sheila Jones has served the Chicago Symphony Orchestra Association as a patron services supervisor.
 “My job is to handle problems.
-I’m the troubleshooter who helps enrich experiences of our patrons – no matter where they are in the world – when they call.
+I’m the troubleshooter who helps enrich the experiences of our patrons – no matter where they are in the world – when they call.
 I have a pretty good reading on what they feel and what they think.”

 But when Muti and the orchestra returned to their regular programming, the difference was black and white.
-Most of the black faces he saw on stage and in the audience during the MLK tribute had vanished.
+Most of the Black faces he saw on stage and in the audience during the MLK tribute had vanished.
 Muti asked Jones not only how to bring African Americans into Symphony Center, but also, “Why don’t they come?”

 “I asked him, ‘Do you want the truth?
 Or do you want me to give you something that would make you feel good,’” Jones candidly responded.
 When Muti asked for the truth, she said bluntly, “They don’t feel welcome.
 For many reasons.”

 Jones continued, “It’s painful to me because I know that this institution, which is over 125 years old, has an extraordinary opportunity to make a difference.
 It can change the narrative of Chicago with the right vision and the courage to do something.

 “It was refreshing to have a conversation with a person of non-color, to say these things and to not have to them become defensive, and not have them excuse it, or not have them tell me ‘but, but, but…’”